 Required for MPP—39 credits

 For the MPP degree, students are required to complete 21 credits of required coursework and 18 elective credits.
 The Bloustein School accepts two MPH courses, Introduction to Biostatistics and Health Services Research and Evaluation in lieu of the required Research Design and Basic Quantitative Methods courses (6 credits) for the MPP.
 The Bloustein School also accepts 3 credits of Fieldwork II in lieu of the Applied Field Experience course required for the MPP.
 However, the student needs to meet all of the requirements of the Applied Field Experience when completing the School of Public Health Fieldwork course.

 Students are required to take elective courses approved by both their Bloustein and School of Public Health faculty advisors.
 For the MPP, students are required to take 18 credits of electives.
 (A minimum of 9 credits of electives must be fulfilled with Bloustein courses; if more than 9 credits of electives are taken at Bloustein then the total number of credits for this dual-degree program may be more than the minimum of 69 credits.).
 For the MPH, students are required to take 9 credits of electives (6 of these 9 credits may be fulfilled with Bloustein courses approved by the School of Public Health faculty advisor).

 BA or BS / Master of Public Policy (3-1-1) Program Dual-Degree Program

 The Bloustein School, in cooperation with the School of Arts and Sciences and the School of Environmental and Biological Sciences, offers a joint program that enables students to earn the bachelor of arts or science and the Master of Public Policy degrees in five years of full-time enrollment rather than the normal six.
-This (3-1-1) five-year program gives exemplary students the opportunity to complete their liberal arts education while preparing for a career in public policy or politics.
+This (3-1-1) five-year program gives exemplary students the opportunity to complete their liberal arts education while preparing for a career in public policy.